Differential graded algebras for trivalent plane graphs and their representations: Introduction

 We will keep the contact geometry mostly in the background, with two notable exceptions.
 First, throughout the introduction, we will expand, when appropriate, upon the short description above, primarily for the purposes of providing motivation for the results and constructions we discuss in this article.
+This includes a contact-geometric description of much of the combinatorial package in Section \ref{ssec:intro_contact}, so that contact geometers should feel satisfied that our dg-algebra is indeed the Legendrian contact dg-algebra, even if it is not fully proved.
 Second, we fundamentally use the fact that $\Lambda_G$ is a double cover of $S^2$ branched over the vertices $V$ of $G$ to find a family of combinatorial models for the coefficient ring $\Z[\pi_1(\Lambda_G)]$ with respect to different base points, and further, to describe how to transition between the various members of this combinatorial family.
 Our computation of the Legendrian contact dg-algebra, therefore, is not just a single dg-algebra, but a collection of dg-algebras, together with intertwining dg-isomorphisms which compose in a functorial manner depending upon a number of combinatorial choices.
 In practice, the reader interested in the algebro-combinatorial content of the paper should be able to read what follows with only this minimal topological input (explicitly described in the statement and proof of Theorem \ref{thm:geometric_coefficient_ring} of Section \ref{ssec:nc-coef_geom}).